rebma-io/lab/docs/3D/parametric-parameters.md

 in Fusion360 can have alphanumeric characters and the following special
 characters:

-Parameter names can contain these symbols in Fusion360:

 * `_` Underscore
 * `"` Double Quote
 * `$` Dollar symbol
 * `°` Degree symbol
 * `µ` Micro symbol

-It cannot have a space, so I typically use [PascalCase](https://en.wikipedia.org/wiki/Camel_case).
+They cannot have a space, so I typically use [PascalCase](https://en.wikipedia.org/wiki/Camel_case).
 This is the scheme I
 use: